Some Very Basic Training

 to view it entirely in terms of simply something we failed to do or

 entirely in terms of something the opponent did.
-This is not useful.
+This is not useful for growth as a student of the art.

 Victory or defeat is always a matter of that which we do or fail to do,